skellycord/template-store/README.md

 6. Maybe change the contents of this readme.

 ### Debugging
-If you wish to test your plugin store, without distributing it, you can run either `npm run test` or `bun bun:test`.
+If you wish to test your plugin store, without distributing it, you can run either `npm run dev` or `bun bun:dev`.
 These commands compile, and serve your store locally.

 ### Types
 Assuming you're coding in an environment with intellisense, types for the Skellycord API are availible at either `window.skellycord`, or the module `@skellycord`.